chisomonuorah20/GOOveal/README.md

 # GOOveal
-*A simple, privacy-first visual discovery app.*
+*A simple yet powerful visual discovery app.*

 Gooveal turns your phone camera into an instant understanding tool.
-Point it at text or objects to **translate, identify, and learn**—in seconds—through a clean, two-tab experience: **Text** and **Search**.
+Point it at text or objects to **translate, identify, and learn** in less than 3 seconds through a clean, two-tab experience which is **Text** and **Search**.

 ---

 ## Why it matters
-People meet unknown words, signs, and objects every day (travel, school, shopping) but existing tools feel hidden or too complex.
-Gooveal makes visual learning **simple, fast, and respectful of privacy**, so anyone can get answers without hunting through menus or sharing more data than necessary.
+GOOveal is a free, powerful feature that allows users to search based on what they see, using a photograph, the camera, or any image.
+It bridges the gap between the physical and digital worlds by gathering relevant content from the internet.

 ---

 ## Who it’s for
-- **Students** — translate notes, capture quotes.
+- **Students** — translate notes, capture quotes etc.
 - **Travelers** — read menus, signs, labels abroad.
 - **Creators & shoppers** — find similar items or learn about products.
 - **Curious people** — identify landmarks, objects, artwork.